mirage/mirage-www/tmpl/wiki/hello-world.md

 parameterised over the `CONSOLE` type, it doesn't need to be changed to run using the Xen console driver instead of Unix.

-When you build the Xen version, you'll have a `mir-main.xen` unikernel that can be booted as a standalone kernel.
+When you build the Xen version, you'll have a `mir-console.xen` unikernel that can be booted as a standalone kernel.

 ```